PeterShinners/comp/design/shape.md

 The shape system integrates with units to provide semantic typing that actually matters.
 Units attach meaning to numbers and strings—5#meters is different from 5#seconds, and the type system keeps you from accidentally mixing them.
 Together, shapes and units create a type system that helps instead of hindering.

-Whether you're validating API inputs, ensuring dimensional correctness in calculations, or transforming between data formats, shapes and units provide powerful tools that actually help manage complexity.
+Shapes and units are a powerful tool for validating API inputs, ensuring dimensional correctness, or transforming between data formats.
+Comp's approach uses concrete types where morphing operations produce definite typed values rather than inferred types—see [Syntax and Style Guide](syntax.md) for how this affects the entire type system.
 For information about the tag system that underlies units, see [Tag System](tag.md), and for details about the core primitive types, see [Core Types](type.md).

 ## Shape Definition and Inheritance